Assistant Professor, Music

 In addition to teaching, Moon remains involved in the performance of music through local and state choirs.
 The Unitarian Universalist Association has credential him as a music professional for his decades of experience as a church music director.
 He participates in the Unitarian Universalist Musician's Network.

 Moon's reseearch encompasses: the African American spiritual, the reception of the black spiritual among white southerners, the Harlem Renasissance, record stores, Capital Records, Nelson Riddle, Harry Burleigh, Frank Sinatra and the history of Rock 'n Roll.
-He has spublished articles in the Black Music Research Journal, the Encyclopedia of African American Music, the Bulletin of the Society for American Music, and the Grove Dictionary of American Music, 2nd Edition.
+He has published articles in the Black Music Research Journal, the Encyclopedia of African American Music, the Bulletin of the Society for American Music, and the Grove Dictionary of American Music, 2nd Edition.
 Moon also wrote a textbook enttitled How Rock Rolled: A History of American Music, which entered it's 2nd edition in 2017.
-Moon's analysis of how Big Data shapes the music industry was read by over 30,000 readers in the online magazine the Conversation.
+Moon's analysis of how Big Data shapes the music industry was republished in many online magazines.